-6. UTAH DEPARTMENT OF TRANSPORTATION (UDOT) WITH ECONOMIC IMPACT STATEMENT (EIS) UPDATE
+6. UTAH DEPARTMENT OF TRANSPORATOIN (UDOT) WITH ECONOMIC IMPACT STATEMENT (EIS) UPDATE

-Josh Van Jjura, Vincent Izzo, and Bri Binnebose, each of UDOT, presented the EIS update for transportation options being considered for Little Cottonwood Canyon the Alta Ski Area.
+Josh Van\Jjura, Vincent Izzo, and Bri Binnebose, each of UDOT, presented the EIS update for transportation options being considered for the Alta Ski Area.

-Mr. Van jJura stated that the purpose and need of anthis EIS was to substantially improve safety, mobility, and reliability on the tract from the mouth of Big Cottonwood on through the Town of Alta.
+Mr. Van\jJura stated that the purpose and need of an EIS was to substantially improve safety, mobility, and reliability on the tract from the mouth of Big Cottonwood on through the Town of Alta.
 If something wasn't done there, it was projected that the expected travel time up the canyon would rise to 80 minutes at least 50 days a year.
 As UDOT had studied this inevitability, they had determined that there were two almost equally desirable alternatives: 1) Enhanced bus system; and 2) Gondola B from La Caille.

 The reason UDOT's research team chose two rather than one was because the bus met the mobility goal better, but the gondola met the reliability goal better.
-Therefore, they proposed getting public input whereupon the draft EIS would change based on the comments submitted; but noted it was not a democratic process with citizens deciding to tip the scales toward a decision.
+Therefore, they proposed getting public input to tip the scales toward a decision.
 Next, he gave additional details to the Council.